Black hole: Modern research and observation

-On 10 April 2019, the first direct image of a black hole and its vicinity was published, following observations made by the Event Horizon Telescope (EHT) in 2017 of the supermassive black hole in Messier 87's galactic centre.
-The observations were carried out by eight observatories in six geographical locations across four days and totaled five petabytes of data.
-In 2022, the Event Horizon Telescope collaboration released an image of the black hole in the center of the Milky Way galaxy, Sagittarius A*; The data had been collected in 2017.
-Detailed analysis of the motion of stars recorded by the Gaia mission produced evidence in 2022 and 2023 of a black hole named Gaia BH1 in a binary with a Sun-like star about 1,560 ly away.
-Gaia BH1 is currently the closest known black hole to Earth.
-Two more black holes have since been found from Gaia data, one in a binary with a red giant and the other in a binary with a G-type star.
+On 10 April 2019, the first direct image of a black hole and its vicinity was published, following observations made by the Event Horizon Telescope (EHT) of the supermassive black hole in Messier 87's galactic centre.
+In 2022, the Event Horizon Telescope collaboration released an image of the black hole in the center of the Milky Way galaxy, Sagittarius A*; the data had been collected in 2017.

+In 2020, the Nobel Prize in Physics was awarded for work on black holes.
+Andrea Ghez and Reinhard Genzel shared one-half for their discovery that Sagittarius A* is a supermassive black hole.
+Penrose received the other half for his work showing that the mathematics of general relativity requires the formation of black holes.
+Cosmologists lamented that Hawking's extensive theoretical work on black holes would not be honoured, since he had died in 2018 and the Nobel Prize cannot be awarded posthumously.

 Etymology

-In December 1967, a student reportedly suggested the phrase "black hole" at a lecture by John Wheeler; Wheeler adopted the term for its brevity and "advertising value", and Wheeler's stature in the field ensured it quickly caught on, leading some to credit Wheeler with coining the phrase.
+In December 1967, someone in the audience reportedly suggested the phrase black hole at a lecture by John Wheeler; Wheeler adopted the term for its brevity and "advertising value", and Wheeler's stature in the field ensured it quickly caught on, leading some to credit Wheeler with coining the phrase.
 However, the term was used by others around that time.
-Science writer Marcia Bartusiak traces the term "black hole" to physicist Robert H. Dicke, who in the early 1960s reportedly compared the phenomenon to the Black Hole of Calcutta, notorious as a prison where people entered but never left alive.

-The term black hole was used in print by Life and Science News magazines in 1963, and by science journalist Ann Ewing in her article Black Holes' in Space", dated 18 January 1964, which was a report on a meeting of the American Association for the Advancement of Science held in Cleveland, Ohio.
+Science writer Marcia Bartusiak traces the term black hole to physicist Robert H. Dicke, who in the early 1960s reportedly compared the phenomenon to the Black Hole of Calcutta, notorious as a prison where people entered but never left alive.
+The term was used in print by Life and Science News magazines in 1963, and by science journalist Ann Ewing in her article Black Holes' in Space", dated 18 January 1964, which was a report on a meeting of the American Association for the Advancement of Science held in Cleveland, Ohio.

+Definition

+A black hole is generally defined as a region of spacetime from which no information-carrying signals or objects can escape.
+However, verifying an object as a black hole by this definition would require waiting for an infinite time and at an infinite distance from the black hole to verify that nothing has escaped, and thus cannot be used to identify a physical black hole.
+There are several other definitions that can be used to describe or identify black holes, leading to a variety of ways to study them.
+Astronomical observations measure the mass of objects, and gravitational collapse theories predict that a compact object with a mass larger than three solar masses can only be a black hole: this limit has become the observational definition.
+A black hole may also be defined as a reservoir of information or a region where space is falling inwards faster than the speed of light.